Russia threatens to cancel grain deal with Ukraine - ExBulletin

 Ankara has backed rebel groups fighting to oust Syrian President Bashar al-Assad.

-Cavusoglu said the issues cannot be resolved in one meeting, adding, “We are realistic.
-The dialogue must continue.”
+Cavusoglu said the issues cannot be resolved in one meeting, adding that they are realistic and dialogue must continue.

 Russian President Vladimir Putin and Erdogan have been in regular contact, either by phone or in face-to-face meetings.

-Last year, the two leaders met four times in Sochi, Tehran, Samarkand and Astana.
+The two leaders met four times last year in Sochi, Tehran, Samarkand and Astana.

 Turkish media said Putin was unlikely to come and could be video-linked for the April 27 ceremony in the southern province of Mersin.